qiaoandrew/qiaoandrew/README.md

 My goal is to create technologies to aid and inspire other individuals within my communities, while at the same time, making sure that I, and the people around me, have fun!

-I specialize in Java, and am also fairly skilled in Python!
-Here, I will be periodically posting various school and personal projects, including simulations and games.
-There will also be some cool Flutter projects!
+Here, I will be periodically posting various school and personal projects, including simulations, games, and cool Flutter applications!

 ## 😄 My Current Focuses!
 - Expanding my knowledge on Flutter & Dart, utilizing them to enhance my [school's app](https://www.trudeausac.com/app/)! 📱
-- Making a new game!
-(Stay tuned) 🎮
 - Learning the skills necessary to become a proficient full-stack developer! 🌐
 - Finding new leadership opportunities to inspire fellow students! 🎓
 - Doing my absolute best at school and wherever else I go! 👍